Table Of Contents

 Although he was expertise in philosophy, oriental history, and literature, he did not succeed in ruling the country.
-Especially in the period of Vietnam encountering western developing capitalism.
+Especially in this period, Vietnam encountered western developing capitalism.

 However, at the end of the construction, the emperor seemed to be inspired by humility.
 He added the word “Khiem” (“modesty”) to all the names of constructions in the complex.

 Tu Duc Tomb Hue Map